boneskull/angular-history/README.md

 });
 ```

-An optional third parameter is the `description`, which will be emitted when an item is archived, undone, or redid, via a `$broadcast()`.
-(TODO: `revert()` support for a `$broadcast()`.)
+An optional third parameter is the `description`, which will be emitted when an item is archived, undone, redone, or reverted, via a `$broadcast()`.
 This allows you to attach to the event and do something with the info, such as pop up an alert with an "undo" button in it.
 This value is interpolated against the passed `$scope` object.

 If you have the `ngLazyBind` module, you may provide a fourth parameter to `History.watch()`: